 Look how happy he is.

-Here was our story that we came up with:
+Here was our story that we produced:

 Beth and Bob met via the story from the movie “Up.”
 They met by chance and formed a wonderful friendship that was eventually tested by Bob’s patience for Beth.
 He grew sick of her childish tantrums and began distancing himself, so much so that Beth and Bob are no longer on speaking terms.